A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 As a white, settler psychologist working on stolen land, I'm learning to recognise how my profession has been shaped by colonial frameworks.
 I'm committed to ongoing learning about how Western psychology has pathologised, excluded, and harmed those it claimed to help.

-My lived experience has shown me how deeply ableism and the medical model harm those of us who don't fit narrow definitions of "productive" or "able."
-This informs my approach and my commitment to challenging systems of oppression.
+My experience has shown me how deeply ableism and the medical model harm people who don't fit narrow definitions of "productive" or "able."
+This informs my approach and my commitment to challenging the structures that produce that harm.

 This work is ongoing, imperfect, and necessary.